slawekzachcial/kubernetes-the-hard-way-aws/README.md

 The intent of this page is similar to the original guide.
 My motivation to create it has been to learn more about AWS and Kubernetes.

+This revision of the guide corresponds to revision [79a3f79](https://github.com/kelseyhightower/kubernetes-the-hard-way/tree/79a3f79b27bd28f82f071bb877a266c2e62ee506) of the original guide which provides details about setting up **Kubernetes 1.21**.

 ## Labs

 * [Prerequisites](#prerequisites)